alexmedv/BarrierTape/README.md

 ```

-## :handshake: Contributing
+## :handshake: Contributions are welcome

-Contributions, issues and feature requests are welcome.
-Feel free to check [issues page](https://github.com/alexmedv/BarrierTape/issues) if you want to contribute.<br />
+Please use the [issues page](https://github.com/alexmedv/BarrierTape/issues) to report any bug you find or to request a new feature.

 ## :memo: License
 ```